MMesch/flakeTemplates/pandocmax/README.md

 # Intro {#sec:intro}

-To use this template, open a new folder and type: `nix flake init -t pandoc-xelatex`.
+To use this template, open a new folder and type: `nix flake init -t github:mmesch/flakeTemplates#pandocmax`.
 Then type `nix build` to produce a PDF from `README.md` and edit the `flake.nix` to use other files.
 The template can already use citations [@nixosWebsite] and references to sections, e.g. to sec [@sec:intro], figures, etc ...

 # Diagrams